-Chances are you know someone who has Alzheimer’s disease — a parent, an aunt or uncle or a neighbor, perhaps.
+Most of us know someone who has Alzheimer’s disease — a parent, an aunt or uncle or a neighbor, perhaps.
 Affecting roughly 5.7 million Americans, Alzheimer’s disease is the most common form of dementia and sixth leading cause of death in the U.S. According to the Alzheimer’s Association, someone in the U.S. develops Alzheimer’s disease every 66 seconds.
 On average, a person who has Alzheimer’s lives four to eight years after diagnosis, although he or she may live as long as 20 years.

 It’s important to know your risk factors for Alzheimer’s disease.
 As with diabetes, some of these risk factors can’t be changed, but others can.

 Your risk for Alzheimer’s increases if you have a parent or sibling with the disease.
 Your risk also increases if more than one family member has it.

 Head trauma or loss of consciousness as a result of head injury raises the risk.
 Always wear your seatbelt and wear a protective helmet when playing sports.
 If you are older, make your home fall-proof to limit the chances of falling and suffering a head injury.